lwilletts/fwm/README.md

 Sets various environment variables like colours, gaps, borderwidth etc.

-#### group

-Basic groups script for control window visibility.
-Add windows to a group individually.
-Separate calls for showing, hiding and toggling the groups can be used.
-See `watcher` for autogroup behaviour.

 #### move

 Move and position windows on a multihead setup.
 Follows mouse pointer for